 6. Maternity and Paternity Leave

 Having a child is a major life event whether you’re the mother or the father, and parenting benefits will go a long way with top performers who have families or plan on starting families.
-Winner of 1st place in the Large Businesses category, Bain and Company, offers newborn mothers 12 weeks paid leave
+Winner of 1st place in the Large Businesses category, Bain and Company, offers newborn mothers 12 weeks of paid leave

 7. Employee Outings